dalance/svlint/md/ruleset-DaveMcEwan-design.md

-Throughout this ruleset, prefixes are (usefully) redundant re-statements of information already defined in SystemVerilog semantics, whereas suffixes are (usefully) redundant clarifications of information which can only be implied with SystemVerilog.
+Throughout this ruleset, prefixes are (usefully) redundant re-statements of information already defined in SystemVerilog semantics, whereas suffixes are (usefully) redundant clarifications of information which can only be inferred.
 Note, svlint does not perform semantic analysis, so there are no rules to check for these conventions.